The “joie de vivre” of Festival du Voyageur, Winnipeg, Manitoba’s winter festival

 The Wood Carving Challenge, presented in partnership with the Winnipeg River Chainsaw Carving Association, was a new addition to the 2017 Festival.
 Six internationally renowned teams used chainsaws to create large art pieces from wood.
 The pieces were sold at an auction.

 Every February, snow sculptures pop up across the city of Winnipeg in honour of Festival du Voyageur.
 Festival also holds an International Snow Sculpting Symposium on the grounds of Voyageur Park.
 Teams from all over the world compete.
-Unfortunately, many days of mild weather not only made sculpting for the 2017 Festival difficult, but also resulted in completed sculptures melting.
+Unfortunately, my photos from the 2017 year don’t properly showcase these beautiful sculpture as unusually mild weather that year resulting in melting.

 The mild temperatures at the start of 2017 Festival du Voyageur may have melted snow sculptures and created some slushy walking conditions (festival staff filled puddles with wood chips to make walking easier and safer), but it didn’t dampen attendees’ joie de vivre.